 “Attention!
 All Robot Units are to present at the Maintenance Rooms on the 15th floor for a mandatory software upgrade immediately!”

 Upon hearing the commands given, dozens upon dozens of silver bodies marched obediently across the corridors, taking the elevators or climbing the flights of stairs next to them.
 Once, they had all been ordinary men and women but now they were nothing more than programmable automatons, created for the sole purposing of mindless submission.
 Most of them had been tricked by the Corporation into signing a contract that effectively was a forceful way of surrendering their bodies and minds to the mechanical transformation but a handful had chosen that fate of their own free accord, driven by the fetish needs of transcending the limitations of the human existence and be able to achieve immortality in the form of computerized servants.

 In this world, personal identity had ceased to exist, having been replaced by numbers and specific codes.
 The moment they were robotized, they also became a property of the Corporation and as such had no need for inconsequent rights like the ones of a salary for carrying out their assignments.
-With a completely cost free work force and a pocket of ever increasing clientele, it was no wonder that the prosperity seemed to know no boundaries at all.
+With a completely cost-free workforce and a pocket of ever-increasing clientele, it was no wonder that the prosperity seemed to know no boundaries at all.

-Only a group of labourers performing administrative functions maintained the illusion of being nothing more than subservient machines by using actual names.
-One of them went by the designation of Heather and had been the responsible of transmitting the message to all the other equipment in the facilities.
+Only a group of laborers performing administrative functions maintained the illusion of being nothing more than subservient machines by using actual names.
+One of them went by the designation of Heather and had been the responsible for transmitting the message to all the other equipment in the facilities.
 It was also in charge of Maintenance Room number 3 and had been one of the first to experience the bliss of the new upgrade.